LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK02D1-Identity-Intro.md

 ### What is ASP.NET Core Identity?

-It is a class library (an API) for:
+It is a class library for:

 - Authentication
 - Authorization